saad-bin-sohan/BdLens/GETTING_STARTED.md

-# Getting Started with TownLens
+# Getting Started with BdLens

-This guide will help you get TownLens running locally in under 15 minutes.
+This guide will help you get BdLens running locally in under 15 minutes.

 ## Quick Start Checklist